Proteus (Marvel Comics): In other media

-Proteus appears in a self-titled two-part episode of X-Men: The Animated Series, voiced by Stuart Stone.
-This version is able to assume human form at will and his possession abilities are not lethal.
+Proteus appears in a self-titled episode of X-Men: The Animated Series, voiced by Stuart Stone.
+This version is a violent, unstable, 17-year-old adolescent with a childlike mentality and little grasp on reality after being locked up at Muir Island for years.
+Additionally, he is able to return to human form at will and his possession abilities are not lethal.
+Professor X manages to stop Kevin by using his psychic powers, calming Proteus down; he returns to his human form and reconciles with his father Joseph.